smartcontractkit/ccip-javascript-sdk/packages/ccip-js/README.md

 1. cd into `packages/ccip-js` and then run `pnpm install` OR from the project root you can run `pnpm i -w`

 2. open a new terminal window and run `foundryup` followed by `anvil` - requires that you've [installed Foundry Anvil](https://book.getfoundry.sh/anvil/).
-   <b?>Note:</b> that Anvil is only needed for the tests inside `./test/integration-mocked.test.ts` which uses the [Chainlink Local](https://github.com/smartcontractkit/chainlink-local) simulator.
+   <b?>Note:</b> that Anvil is only needed for the integrations tests inside `./test` which uses the [Chainlink Local](https://github.com/smartcontractkit/chainlink-local) simulator.
 Actual testnet and mainnet behavior may differ from time to time and passing these tests does not guarantee testnet or mainnet behavior.

 3. Back in the first terminal, inside, `packages/ccip-js` run `pnpm t:int` or `pnpm t:uint`.
 Note some tests are flaky - this is under investigation.
+You can choose to run just the mocked test or the testnet integration tests using `pnpm jest <<name of test file>>`.

 ### Contributing